nielsenlu2/JimmyNewTron/README.md

     - games_before_training - specify the number of games to play before training and flushing the data
     - speed                 - choose the refresh rate.
 10 is slow, 15 is normal, 60 is recommended for training

 When the round is completed, press the space bar to replay.
+ESC quits the game.

 *NOTE* This game requires pygame and tensorflow/TFLearn to run.